 Of course, neither is true.
 And your mistakes are a sign that you are learning and trying, which is an indication that you’re brave and persistent.
 Both excellent qualities to have.

 The end of the first nine weeks is often a crisis point in my 6th grade accelerated math class.
-The kids are insecure, questioning their abilities no matter how many times I reassure them that struggle is normal and no matter how much they see the kids around them falter as all.
+The kids are insecure, questioning their abilities no matter how many times I reassure them that struggle is normal and no matter how much they see the kids around them falter as well.
 Some give in to this feeling and drop out, preferring to move to class where they are again assured of their top standing.

 But most tough it out.
 And even as they question their ability to master the math, they keep trying.
 When they receive a poor grade, they no longer see that number as a reflection of themselves.
 They begin to accept that struggle is not only inevitable, but often desirable.
 Instead of turning away from challenge, they embrace it.